and Palliative Care Workers

-Our deathbed research project is in answer to a plea from palliative carers who want to understand how they can provide better support for patients dining the dying process.
+Our deathbed research project is in answer to a plea from palliative carers who want to understand how they can provide better support for patients during the dying process.

 Irrespective of sceptical comment, deathbed phenomena happen.
 They are witnessed by people from all walks of life and in all kinds of situations.
 They inspire what I would describe as 'awe' in those who talk about them.

 Let me give a few examples which have come to light in the course of the research I have been doing:

 A work colleague told me that her aunt talked of seeing and smelling flowers just before she died.
 This provided immense comfort to her aunt.

 The manager of a counselling centre with which I am associated recounted a couple of days before her mother died that her mother repeatedly called out, 'I'm coming!
 I'm coming!' to a blank wall.
 At the time, the manager put it down to a lack of oxygen, but now thinks there may be more to it.

 A more disturbing story I heard was about a young woman who was to be admitted to hospital for a routine operation.
 A couple of weeks before she went into hospital, she told her mother she had seen the 'Angel of Death'.
 Her mother thought she was making it up, so ignored it.
 The girl died on the operating table.

 • On the other hand, I was told this story by a friend.
 Her friend had a three-year-old daughter who was critically ill.
 The night before her daughter died, the mother saw an angel standing at the end of the child' s bed.
 This soothed and reassured the mother, because she believed her daughter had been collected by the angel and was being cared for in death.